BitJam/isomount/README.md

 Please make sure all of the mountpoints from the previous version are unmounted before you upgrade**

-Also, this is still pre-beta.
+Also, this is very early beta.

 Screen Shots
 ------------